CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 - "Understand how to connect to an HPC system"
 - "Understand basics of Open OnDemand"
 keypoints:
-- "SSH is the main method of connecting to HPC systems"
+- "SSH is the traditional method of connecting to HPC systems"
-- "Alternative tools like Open OnDemand exist to access HPC systems"
+- "Alternative tools like Open OnDemand exist to enhance the utility of and simplify the access to an HPC system"
 ---

 ## Connecting to a Remote HPC system